rab97/ParallelGraphColoring/DOCUMENTATION.md

 The *algorithmSolver* function must contain the full logic of that algorithm, to be triggered by the `Resolve` class.
-Each class corresponding to an algorithm that can be run in parallel has a constructor to specify how many threads to launch.
+Each class that corresponds to an algorithm that can be run in parallel has a constructor to specify how many threads to launch.